After inciting mob attack, Trump retreats in rage. Then, grudgingly, he admits his loss.

 “A lot of people don’t want to talk to him,” a senior administration official said of the president.
 “He’s in a terrible mood constantly, and he’s defensive, and everyone knows this was a horrible mistake.”

-Considerable internal anger was directed toward Chief of Staff Mark Meadows, according to four aides, both because of what many view as his incompetence in managing the White House and his willingness to prop Trump up while indulging his false election fraud claims.
+Considerable internal anger was directed toward Chief of Staff Mark Meadows, according to four aides, both because of what many view as his incompetence in managing the White House and because of his willingness to prop Trump up while indulging his false election-fraud claims.

 People who interacted with Trump said they found him in a fragile and volatile state.
 He spent Wednesday afternoon and evening cocooned at the White House and listening only to a small coterie of loyal aides — including Meadows, Deputy Chief of Staff Dan Scavino, personnel director Johnny McEntee and policy adviser Stephen Miller.
 McEnany also spent time with the president.
 Jared Kushner, the president’s son-in-law and senior adviser, was described as disengaged.

-“He’s got a bunker mentality now, he really does,” said a close adviser to the president.
+Trump’s “got a bunker mentality now, he really does,” said a close adviser to the president.

 During the Capitol occupation, aides said, Trump resisted their entreaties to condemn the rioters and refused to be reasoned with.